oliver-butterley/DS-intro/pages/part1.md

 :::

 ::: exercise
-Show that circle rotations are minimal.
+Show that irrational circle rotations are minimal.
 :::

 As we progress and study more systems it will be important to have a notion of when a system is really the same as another and when not.